 Their celebration over being able to use the La Parka name once more was cut short, and in the following days, the final decision was reversed at least twice.

 Finally, AAA stated that it would respect the city’s Wrestling and Boxing and Commission to throw out the match due to interference.

 L.A.
-Park and La Parka’s names would remain as is.
+Park and La Parka’s names remained as is.

 On July 4th, La Parka took revenge and defeated L.A.
 Park in a messy rematch in Mérida, Yucatán, and both seemed to go about their ways.

-The second La Parka would remain with the name (although many fans began referring to him as La Parka II), and L.A.
+The second La Parka kept the name (although many fans began referring to him as La Parka II), and L.A.
 Park could still not use his original name in Mexico.